 Users > Add New

 - Enter a username

 - Make a note of the password generated by WordPress, as you’ll need to send it to support team

-Now once the account is made, credentials and passed and the issue is resolved you need to without fail delete the temporary admin account for security reasons.
+Now once the account is made, credentials are passed and the issue is resolved, you need to delete the temporary admin account for security reasons without fail.